vinum-team/Vinum/docs/Tutorials/fundamental/hold.md

-# State Holding
+# Holding State

-You might be scared from the name "State Holding", however, it is really simple!
-In Vinum, "State Holding" is just saving data into the object `Hold`!
+You might be scared from the name "Holding State", however, it is really simple!
+In Vinum, "Holding State" is just saving data into the object `Hold`!
 But what are `Hold`s?

 They are objects that we can use to store data into, and then read from and write to.